Wildlife & Culture Tour

 Lotuko Tribe & Ilieu Kingdom

-- Among the tallest people in the world
+• Among the tallest populations in the world

 Day 1: Arrival in Juba